wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 Users may find it awkward to copy and paste the login code into the form.
-If they are using the webapp, an alternative is to give them the following URL (fill in the login code that you can find in your team settings):
+If they are using the webapp, an alternative is to give them the following URL (fill in the login code that you can find in the team management app):

 ```bash
 https://wire-webapp-dev.zinfra.io/auth#sso/3c4f050a-f073-11eb-b4c9-931bceeed13e